Auto repair business burns

 LOGANVILLE, Ga. — Fire crews think a car that was being repaired might have started a blaze that caused major damage at a local business.

-Walton County Fire Rescue and the Loganville Fire Department responded to Benztec Automotive on Nathan Boulevard at 5:45 p.m.
+Walton County Fire Rescue and the Loganville Fire Department responded to Victory Automotive on Nathan Boulevard at 5:45 p.m.
 Wednesday.

 Assistant Chief Craig League of Walton County Fire Rescue said the first crews to arrive found heavy fire and smoke conditions coming from the auto repair bays.